 Many organizations nowadays are putting the load on development teams to solve the application security problem, but this expectation is not clearly defined or properly communicated.

-Development staff are usually engineers, and engineers are not very good working in vague modes.
+Development staff is usually engineers, and engineers are not very good working in vague modes.
 They know that their software development tasks are done when the code works with no bugs.
 However, they have no idea when their code is secure – nothing special happens when the code is secure versus when it is not secure.

 We can argue that proper application security programs require a security master – someone who facilitates the secure software development efforts and ensures that security activities are done.
 A security master consistently makes sure that security bugs are addressed and that developers receive the training they require.
 Finally, a security master guides developers through the secure development process and answers their questions or points them in the right direction.

-This is the one reason that executives will never hear, but that developers keep saying over and over to themselves and to each others: What’s in it for me?
+This is the one reason that executives will never hear, but that developers keep saying over and over to themselves and to each other: What’s in it for me?
 Why should I put the extra time and effort into security?
 How does it align with my role, my career, my promotion, my raise?
 Heck, forget about me, how does security align with the company’s goals and future?

 A frowning executive might answer, “Well, if a data breach happened and we lost customers’ data, that would reflect badly on our brand and the health of our financials.

-To that a developer responds, “Great, then which one is more important: security or deadlines?”
+To that, a developer responds, “Great, then which one is more important: security or deadlines?”
 Developers are usually under very tight deadlines, and adding another task without proper alignment to their careers will not work.
-When that alignment is strong , magic starts to happen and developers find creative answers to difficult security questions.
+When that alignment is strong, magic starts to happen and developers find creative answers to difficult security questions.
 The famous question, “Which one is more important: security or deadlines?” does not become an issue because good developers will find ways to achieve both.

 What do you think?
 Have you seen one or more of these reasons for failure on an application security program?
 Are there other important ones to add?
 Once you understand the cause, it’s that much easier to fix.